GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 > We should do both :)

-While work on converting the version of Excalidraw from back then into a PWA was started by [@voluntadpear](https://github.com/voluntadpear) and later others, [@lipis](https://github.com/lipis) independently
+While work on converting the version of Excalidraw into a PWA was started by [@voluntadpear](https://github.com/voluntadpear) and later others, [@lipis](https://github.com/lipis) independently
 [went ahead](https://github.com/excalidraw/excalidraw/issues/561#issuecomment-579573783) and created